American Promise (organization): Progress to date

-American Promise maintains an active presence on Capitol Hill but devotes most of its resources to state-level campaigns, working with state advocates and legislators to pass resolutions in support of the Amendment.
+American Promise maintains an active presence on Capitol Hill to accelerate passage of the For Our Freedom Amendment, and devotes most of its resources to state-level campaigns, working with state advocates and legislators to pass resolutions in support of the amendment.

-In 2025, legislators in 11 states are considering resolutions in support of the amendment.
+Twenty-five states have called on Congress to propose an amendment to the U.S. Constitution that returns the power to regulate election spending to the states: Alaska, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Maine, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Utah, Vermont, Virginia, Washington, and West Virginia.
+In 2026, Oklahoma and Idaho became the latest states to pass resolutions in support of the amendment.

-Twenty-three states have called on Congress to propose an amendment to the U.S. Constitution that returns the power to regulate election spending to the states: Alaska, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia, Washington, and West Virginia.
-In March 2025, Utah became the latest state to pass a resolution in support of an amendment.
+Several more states are actively considering similar resolutions, and polling consistently shows that an amendment is popular with Americans across the board.

-American Promise Candidate Pledge
+On June 4, 2026, with the support of American Promise, U.S. Rep. Tom Barrett, R-Mich., introduced House Joint Resolution 191, the Constitutional Campaign Finance Reform Amendment, which adopts, almost verbatim, the language of the For Our Freedom Amendment.

-The American Promise Candidate Pledge asks local, state and federal candidates and elected officials to pledge to use their office to advance the 28th Amendment to secure fair and free elections by limiting the amount of money spent to influence elections.
-As of November 2024, more than 600 candidates had signed the pledge.
+Cross-Partisan Appeal